wljy2022/DLEA-and-SARC-DETR/README.md

 This repository provides supplementary information for our paper: **"[Enhanced Foreign Body Detection on Coal Mine Conveyor Belts using Improved DLEA and Lightweight SARC-DETR Model]"**.

 ## Code
-**Note:** Because the manuscript was not accepted, the code is not available to the public.
-After the manuscript is accepted, the core code is uploaded to the platform.
+**Note:** Since the manuscript has not been accepted, the code is currently in use.
+Considering the laboratory's agreement, it cannot be made public.
+Once the manuscript is accepted, we will share the code on the platform and provide it to more scientific research enthusiasts for learning.